Speculative Stocks: Is the Risk Worth the Reward?

 But if you’re a new investor who’s just getting started, we’ll leave you with one more Benjamin Graham quote on speculation: “If you want to try your luck at it, put aside a portion – the smaller the better – of your capital in a separate fund for this purpose.”

 The Bottom Line on Speculative Stocks

 Investors have gotten rich playing the stock market for as long as it’s existed.
-Even more have lost their shirt.
+But even more have taken a bath.
 When it comes to speculative stocks, it really comes down to whether you’d rather be lucky or good.

 But the beauty is the stock market presents a variety of investment opportunities.
 So with a little bit of capital and a brokerage account, you can try your hand at both.
 But in the process, we highly recommend putting a trailing stop in place to protect some of your capital.
 It’s the best way we know of to prevent an unacceptable loss while trading speculative stocks.

 Matthew Makowski is a senior research analyst and writer at Investment U. He has been studying and writing about the markets for 20 years.
 Equally comfortable identifying value stocks as he is discounts in the crypto markets, Matthew began mining Bitcoin in 2011 and has since honed his focus on the cryptocurrency markets as a whole.
 He is a graduate of Rutgers University and lives in Colorado with his dogs Dorito and Pretzel.